-For metered power, the power cable between the transformer and the meter shall be 3-conductor and the power cable between the power meter and the controller cabinet shall be 2-conductor as specified in the City of Columbus Construction and Material Specifications, Table 732.19-1.
+Power cable between the transformer and the meter shall be 3-conductor and the power cable between the power meter and the controller cabinet shall be 2-conductor as specified in the City of Columbus Construction and Material Specifications, Table 732.19-1.
 A minimum of 6 AWG cable shall be specified.